5 Monthly Dividend ETFs for Income Portfolios

 Best Monthly Dividend ETFs

 Expense Ratio: 0.58%

-This fund just barely makes the six list.
+This fund just barely makes the list.
 It has one of the highest expense ratios… but it also has a higher yield.
-If you’re looking for higher yield at the expense of potentially lower capital gains down the road, this could be a useful fund.
+If you’re looking for higher yield at the expense of potentially lower capital gains down the road, this could be a good fund.

-The Global X SuperDividend ETF also has a high weighting in financials.
-It comes in close to 30% of the total weighting, followed by real estate and energy.
-Each of those sector weightings comes in at 26% and 11%, respectively.
+The Global X SuperDividend ETF also has a high weighting in real estate.
+It comes in close to 37% of the total weighting, followed by financials and materials.
+Each of those sector weightings comes in at 13.5% and 9.5%, respectively.

 Invesco High Yield Equity Dividend Achievers (Nasdaq: PEY)